Victorian Gothic: History, Literature and Culture (Distance Learning) MA

 You can get feedback on all practice and formal assessments so you can improve in the future.

-- A good second-class honours degree, or equivalent, in History, English, or a relevant subject, or a Master's degree in an appropriate subject.
+- A good second-class honours degree, or equivalent, in History, English, or a relevant subject, or a master's degree in an appropriate subject.
 Exceptionally, equivalent professional experience and/or qualifications will be considered.
-Applicants may be subject to interview.

 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.